eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 * [`Float`](#{site.urls.apidoc_current}/ceylon/language/class_Float.html)
   represents floating point approximations to the real numbers.

+However, the compiler magically eliminates these classes, wherever possible, in order to take advantage of the high performance of the platform's native primitive types.

-The number of bits or precision on these types depends on whether you're compiling Ceylon code for Java or for JavaScript.
-When compiling for Java they have 64-bit precision by default.
+Therefore, the precision of these types depends on whether you're running your code on the JVM or on a JavaScript virtual machine.

+- When compiling for Java both types have 64-bit precision by default.
   Eventually, you'll be able to specify that a value has 32-bit precision by annotating it `small`.
-But note that this annotation is really just a hint that the compiler is free to ignore (and it currently does).
+But note that this annotation is really just a hint that the compiler is free to ignore (as it currently does).
+- When compiling for JavaScript, `Float`s have 64-bit precision and `Integer`s have 53-bit precision.

+Overflow (on the JVM), or loss of precision (in JavaScript) occurs silently.

 ## Numeric literals